ab0tj/Zmachine/README.md

 Zmachine is a single board computer with the following features:
-- RP2040 based console that provides 8-bit VGA output, PS2 keyboard interface, PWM based sound, etc
+- RP2040 based console that provides 8-bit color VGA output, PS2 keyboard interface, PWM based sound, etc
 - Z80 CPU, clock is provided by the RP2040 so it can be set to any value the chip supports
 - 512k of SRAM with MMU to support paging
 - 128, 256, or 512k of flash ROM